mohan20mm/Sql-data-warehouse-project/README.md

--Performance optimization using indexes, partitions (optional), and query tuning -Analytics-ready datasets for BI tools like Power BI or Tableau -Clear folder structure for code, docs, and deployment scripts** -These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+-Performance optimization using indexes, partitions (optional), and query tuning -Analytics-ready datasets for BI tools like Power BI or Tableau -Clear folder structure for code, docs, and deployment scripts**

+These insights empower stakeholders with key business metrics, enabling strategic decision-making.